giovanni-lucarelli/distribution-shift/README.md

 # Project Goal

-This project aims to assess how distribution shifts in the covariate distribution impact the performance of various models, for a binary classification problem.
-Specifically, we evaluate the extent of performance degradation under different scenarios of covariate shift.
+This project aims to assess how simple *covariate shift* in the covariate distribution impact the performance of various robust models, for a regression problem and for a (binary) classification problem.
+Specifically, we evaluate the extent of performance degradation under different scenarios of covariate shift and possible strategies to overcome this problem (e.g. overfitting, weighted test?).
+1. toy problem: syntetic generated data
+2. real dataset (hous price, iris?)

+## Theoretical description
+Citing Dataset Shift in Machine Learning.
+United Kingdom: MIT Press, 2009.

+The most basic form of dataset shift occurs when the data is generated according to a model $P(y|x)P(x)$ and where the distribution $P(x)$ changes between training and test scenarios.
+As only the covariate distribution changes, this has been called covariate shift [Shimodaira, 2000].
+It will perhaps come as little surprise that the fact that the covariate distribution changes should have no effect on the model P(y|x∗).
+Intuitively this makes sense.

+**Is there really no model implication?**
+**Are some models more robust than others w.r.t. simple covariate shift?**

 ## Generic TODO